kavehmz/jobber/README.md

 # Solution

 The idea is to invoke a Lambda function but instead of asking it to do one reuqest we will __keep it around__ to serve many more with sub microsecond delay.
-And because it will serve many request we might not care about 100s time granuality neither.
+And because it will serve many request we might not care about 100s time granularity neither.

 Method is easy.
 But you need to know about grpc and bidirectional connection a bit.
 Both very simple concepts.